tospery/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/GettingStarted.md

 you can follow to “register” dependencies with the library, making them instantly available to any layer in the application.

-> Note: For more in-depth information on dependency management, see the dedicated
-<doc:DependencyManagement> article.

 We can start by wrapping the number fact functionality in a new type:

 ```swift